 Obviously, you can’t help your neighbor or your second cousin or even your parents unless they want your help.
 But if these are your kids we’re talking about, and they’re still young enough that you have any sway whatsoever, it’s your responsibility to do everything you can to help them become financially proficient adults.
 If it’s you, put on your And if it is your spouse, then you need to seriously consider their capacity for growth, and whether that’s something that can happen without causing trouble in your marriage.
 Because just accepting financial mediocrity isn’t fair to them, and in the long run it probably won’t be very helpful for you, either.

 Everyone is capable of learning good money skills and habits.
 Don’t let the people you love pass through life without them.
 (That includes you!)

 Not sure where to start?
+I’d like to think I do a good job of helping people find their financial footing.
+But if I’m not the right person, there are a lot of other choices.
 Your base has financial educators who would be glad to help.
 The Military Family Advisory Network has a great program called MilCents, that you do totally online.
 Your local community college might have basic personal finance classes.
 You probably have a money-savvy friend or family member who would be glad to help.
 I disagree with a lot of what Dave Ramsey says when he moves into insurance, investing, and more complex topics, but his advice on basic personal finance is spot on.
 Not into Dave Ramsey?
 That’s cool – there are plenty of other smart programs that you can follow, whether it’s The Budgetnista Tiffany Aliche and her Live Richer Challenge or Chris Peach from Peach Money or whomever else floats your boat.
 The world, especially the internet, is full of amazing resources to teach you everything you could ever need to learn.
 You can do this!

 Do you want to know more about your military pay and benefits?